-Federal law requires all higher educational institutions to have a statement of policy regarding missing student notification procedures for students who reside in on-campus residential housing facilities.
+Federal law requires all higher education institutions to have policy regarding missing student notification procedures for students who reside in on-campus residential housing facilities.
 This policy and accompanying procedures establish a framework for cooperation among members of the University community, including students, employees and other individuals, to locate and assist currently enrolled students residing in on-campus housing who are reported missing.